 This is a short account of the software that has proved useful in preparing the articles on the Preston History site.
-The last few years has seen a rapid development of free open source software that can match, and in some cases, better commercial offerings that can cost hundreds of pounds.
+The last few years have seen a rapid development of free open source software that can match, and in some cases better, commercial offerings that can cost hundreds of pounds.
 Please note: the rest of this article is unavoidably littered with acronyms.

 Although Microsoft Word remains the most ubiquitous word processing program a free alternative is available in the open source LibreOffice Writer.

 Adobe dominates the field of pdf readers and its Acrobat Reader is free.
 However, a better alternative is the free open source PDF-Xchange program, which offers everything that Reader has, plus much more.
 The much more includes a very good optical character recognition (OCR) tool not available in the free Adobe Reader, which quickly transforms scanned documents into editable pdfs.
 This last facility is particularly useful for converting out of copyright books from Google and the Internet Archive that are available only as image files.